iamchenjiajun/ip/docs/README.md

 Duke is an interactive task management program which allows the user to store and manage tasks interactively.

+## Launching Duke

+After navigating to the folder containing `duke.jar` in the shell, run the following command.

+`java -jar duke.jar`

+Duke saves the task lists to a file with the relative directory `./data/duke.txt`.

+If the directory and/or file does not exist when Duke launches, Duke creates the directory and/or file before loading the file.

 ## Features

 ### Adding Tasks